davisnando/php-framework/README.md

     }
 ```
 When you're done creating your model you can migrate it by typing this in your terminal ``` php manage.php migrate ```
-If you have default value in your model you can create a insert function inside your model to insert data afterwards:
+If you have default value in your model you can create an `insert` function inside your model to insert data afterwards:
 ```php
 function insert(){
     <MODELNAME>::Create([COLUMNNAME=>VALUE]);